Technologicat/unpythonic/README.md

 The officially supported language version is **Python 3.6**, on both CPython and PyPy3.

-The 0.14.x series should run on 3.4 through 3.7, but we do not actively test on pythons other than 3.6.
+The 0.14.x series should run on CPythons 3.4 through 3.7, and on PyPy3; the [CI](https://en.wikipedia.org/wiki/Continuous_integration) process verifies the tests pass on those platforms.
 Support for 3.8 is planned in one of the next few releases.
 Pure-Python features should already work; but macro code still needs changes to account for AST representation changes in 3.8, see issue [#16](https://github.com/Technologicat/unpythonic/issues/16).

 ### Documentation